 Step 3: Transform JSON Responses to a Flat Structure for CSV Files

-With the Stripe API now fetching data from your Stripe account as JSON documents, you will have to transform your hierarchical JSON data into the format of a flat file, to export the data as a CSV file successfully.
+With the Stripe API now fetching data from your Stripe account as JSON documents, you will have to transform your hierarchical JSON data into a flat-file format to export the data as a CSV file successfully.

 function flattenObject ($jsonCustomers) {